 Phone – +44 116 223 2372

 The New Walk Museum and Art Gallery is located in the infamous New Walk area, which is a pedestrianized walkway.
+It opened in 1849 as one of England’s first public museums.
 It runs all the way out of the city centre to Victoria Park.
 The museum is entirely free and displays magnificent works of art along with “Ancient Egypt”, dinosaur exhibits and many regular events.
-You’ll find works of history, science and art, both local and international.
+The museum holds a wide range of temporary exhibitions, including pieces from its own collections as well as travelling exhibitions from other national museums.
+In addition to fascinating talks, children’s handling sessions, and lunchtime performances, the venue is licenced for weddings, civil ceremonies, and private hire.
 There are many restaurants around like Revolution, Pamson Grill and Herb, to keep you fueled up so that you can explore New Walk Museum and Art Gallery in its entirety.

 Address – 53 New Walk, Leicester LE1 7EA, United Kingdom